 When developing applications, business workers need guidance on the most effective tools, which means the apps they write can be problematic.
 Enterprises should focus on "joint business and IT selection of the right tools and enabling technologies" for citizen development says Gartner.

 Citizen Developer Governance turns rogue shadow IT projects into secure apps that follow corporate guidelines and policies.
 IT can ensure data is secure, apps are properly tested, and apps go through an approval process.
 A clear policy establishes quality control over citizen development.
 It ensures that app development across the organization is consistent and high quality.

-IT makes sure security requirements are followed, corporate branding guidelines are employed, and apps deliver high quality user experiences on a range of iOS and Android devices.
-Without governance over citizen development, IT cannot ensure that app performance and security adhere to company standards.
+IT ensures security requirements are followed, corporate guidelines are employed, and apps deliver high quality user experiences.
+IT also confirms the apps work on iOS and Android devices.
+Without governance over citizen development platforms, IT cannot ensure that app performance and security adhere to company standards.
 When developing apps,

 Selecting the right no-code or low-code platform that meets your IT department's technical requirements and policies is critical.
 The right software will be key to ensuring successful, consistent app development by people outside of the IT department.

 How to Govern Citizen Developers